-The cafes in Krakow are a solid place to get a filling meal, where you can bring a book and sit for hours while lingering over your food.
+The cafes in Krakow are also a solid place to get a filling meal, where you can bring a book and sit for hours while lingering over your food.
 Cafe Botanica is a great spot for sandwiches, and Cafe Camelot has excellent breakfast options.

-Even in more formal restaurants, I felt more comfortable digging into a plate of pierogi by my lonesome.
+Even in more formal restaurants, I feel more comfortable digging into a plate of pierogi by my lonesome.
 There is something about Eastern Europe that seems more relaxed than Western Europe countries when it comes to dining, whether you are eating by yourself or with a group.

 Things To Do In Krakow Alone

-The Main Square may be touristy, but it’s one of my favorite places to go to be part of a crowd.
-Wandering around the square, I would often find street musicians (some of them are seriously very good) and join the growing audience around them.
+The Main Square may be touristy, but it’s one of my favorite places to go be part of a crowd.
+Wandering around the square, I would often find street musicians (some of them seriously very good) and join the growing audience around them.
 There was one guy who had a large YouTube following, and who became a regular stopping point on my stroll through the Main Square.

 There are also free walking tours in Krakow for when you want to feel part of a group without actually engaging (a introvert’s dream).
 Tour options include Old Town Krakow, Macabre Krakow (a personal favorite), Jewish Krakow, Street Art, and World War II in Krakow.
 There is no booking required, you just need to show up at the scheduled time.
 There is also paid tours of historical sights like Schindler’s Factory, where you do need to sign up.
 These tours are a great way to get to know the city from an insider’s perspective.